PacktPublishing/Hands-On-ROS-for-Robotics-Programming/Chapter5_Gazebo_basics/README.md

-# ROS Basics
+# Simulating the robot behavior in a virtual environment with Gazebo

-This repo is the introductory part of the book "Hands-on ROS for Robotics Programming" that gives the code for "Chapter 5: Simulating the robot behavior in a virtual environment with Gazebo"
+The files in this folder provide the code samples for "Chapter 5: Simulating the robot behavior in a virtual environment with Gazebo" of the book "Hands-on ROS for Robotics Programming"